gupta/positka/README.md

 ## Settings

-The Function needs the following parameters to operate properly:
+You need to provide the following parameters for the function to operate properly:

 * Function Hosting Plan Type                     - "Consumption" or "Premium".

    The Function can be hosted either on a Consumption plan or on a Premium Plan.
 For details refer:
    [Azure Functions scale and hosting](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale)
 * Premium Hosting Instance Size              - "EP1", "EP2", or "EP3".

    If you select "Premium", then this setting determines the size of the instances.
 For details refer:
    [Azure Functions Premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan)
 * NSG Source Account          - the connection string of the storage account having the NSG log flows.